This is a long guide. Feel free to use the links below to get straight to the information you are looking for.

-What is a pre-settlement lawsuit loan?
+What is pre-settlement funding?

 Also referred to as a “pre-settlement advance,” a “lawsuit advance,” or “lawsuit funding,” this type of financing differs from a traditional loan in several important ways.
 The term “loan” is used only to help people become familiar with this type of financial assistance.

-A pre-settlement lawsuit “loan” is an advance on an expected settlement or verdict in a pending legal case.
+A pre settlement lawsuit “loan” is an advance on an expected settlement or verdict in a pending legal case.
 After you file a lawsuit, a lawsuit funding company advances you an amount of money based on the estimated value of your legal claims.

 To be a loan, repayment is required.
 With a pre-settlement advance, if you lose your case you are not required to pay anything back.
 You only repay the advance if you win your case or reach a favorable out-of-court settlement.
 The interest and fees charged on the advance will vary based on the lawsuit settlement funding company you select.